micholeodon/python-bits/direction_field/README.md

 # direction_field

-Simple script that show how to plot direction field representing 2-D differential equation.
+Simple script that shows how to plot direction field representing 2-D differential equation.

 ## What I have learnt?